-As the internet becomes ever increasing popular, to nobody’s surprise, so is the amount of private information that is shared over it and with this, the number of hackers and people trying to steal this sensitive information.
+As the internet becomes ever increasingly popular, to nobody’s surprise, so is the amount of private information that is shared over it and with this, the number of hackers and people trying to steal this sensitive information.

-Even with the new GDPR law implementation in May, many websites are still insecure and the information is still prone to be stolen and misused.
+Even with the GDPR law implementation in 2018, many websites are still insecure and the information is still prone to be stolen and misused.
 Stealing information is unfortunately very common in this day and age with big corporations such as the NHS and TalkTalk being hacked and security breaches always showing up on the news.

 This guide is to help you increase your website security and prevent hackers from gaining access to your website, downloading malware and stealing information.